 If you don’t have a label maker handy, you can also just pick up some basic labels and write on them by hand.
 It may not look as neat and professional but will serve the same purpose.

 It’s also a good idea to consider how often you use each item and how you use the items.
 You will likely want to place items that get more regular use in close proximity to your desk.
-Items that you use less frequently may be better suited in a supply closet or filing cabinet.
+Items that you use less frequently may be better suited in a closet or filing cabinet.

 Organize Your Desktop